-Achievements and performance
+Achievements, performance and key performance Indicators

 At Good Shepherd all pupils are closely tracked from Nursery to Year 6 to ensure high levels of progress and attainment.
 Published and internal data informs whole school development plans to ensure strong outcomes.